scheidelg/SANS-Class-Redirect-Template/Instructions.md

     - Open OneDrive
     - Browse to the folder containing class OneNote notebooks
     - Copy the template to a new notbook
+    - Rename the new notebook to the name you assigned for this class

 3. Enable sharing for editing, and get the sharable URL.